 NOMINATION AND ELECTION OF TRUSTEES AND OFFICERS.

 Section 1 - Duties.
 The Nominating Committee shall submit to the Board, not later than forty (40) days prior to the annual meeting, a report of nominees for the Board of Trustees and Officers.
 The Board shall accept the report as submitted or amend the same.
 Additional eligible persons may be nominated by a written petition of not less than fifteen (15) members of the Congregation submitted to the Secretary of the Congregation not less than twenty (20) days prior to the annual meeting.
-Each such petition shall designate the nominee, the position or office for which he or she is nominated, and be signed by the proposed nominee indicating his or her willingness to serve if elected.
+Each such petition shall designate the nominee, the position or office for which they are nominated and be signed by the proposed nominee indicating their willingness to serve if elected.

 Section 2 - Notices.
 The notice of the annual meeting required by Article VII, Section 1 shall include a list of all nominees for the Board of Trustees and Officers of the Synagogue and may also be published in the Synagogue newsletter.
 No nomination shall be made from the floor at the annual meeting except in the event of the withdrawal or incapacity of a nominee or nominees which results in the failure to have as many nominees as there are positions to be filled.